As you probably know, scams of various types are ubiquitous on social media (here’s looking at you, Facebook).

 Some scams run their course and are never seen again, but most just seem to pop up every now and then.

-One of those “pop up scams” is a lottery scam targeting people who enjoy playing the Powerball and Mega Millions multi-state lotteries that frequently advertise massive prize payouts for the winner(s).
+One of those “pop-up scams” is a lottery scam targeting people who enjoy playing the Powerball and Mega Millions multi-state lotteries that frequently advertise massive prize payouts for the winner(s).

-In one variation of the scam the scammer places a post in your newsfeed telling you that you have won a million dollars, and all you have to do to collect it is to pay a processing fee and/or give them your bank account info (so they can deposit your winnings – yeah, right!).
+In one variation of the scam the scammer places a post in your newsfeed telling you that you have won a massive jackpot, and all you have to do to collect it is to pay a processing fee and/or give them your bank account info (so they can deposit your winnings – yeah, right!).

 Another variation of the lottery scam requires you to purchase a “ticket” online.
-Of course there is no “ticket” since both Powerball and Mega Millions require anyone who wishes to play to visit a physical store that sells lottery tickets and purchase a paper ticket in person.
+Of course there is no “ticket” because you can’t buy them from just any Internet rando.

-Bottom line: If you want to play a lottery and have any real chance of winning (0r at least not get scammed), you’ll need to visit a local retailer and buy a physical lottery ticket.
-To the best of my knowledge you cannot purchase legitimate lottery tickets online in the United States at the present time.
+Bottom line: If you want to play a lottery and have any real chance of winning (0r at least not get scammed), you’ll need to either visit a local retailer and buy a physical lottery ticket or play via your state’s official lottery website or app.